The Dry Eye Zone is an independent, patient-run website about dry eye.

 Who we are & what we do

-I started The Dry Eye Company in 2005.
+I started The Dry Eye Zone in 2005.
 Prior to that, I worked for a decade or so in commercial jet leasing in London and San Francisco.
 In my younger days worked as a teacher and translator in Thessaloniki, Greece.
 My interests shifted to eyes and advocacy after experiencing unexpected and hard-to-treat eye problems after LASIK surgery in 2001.

 I am passionate about education, patient advocacy, helping doctors and patients understand each other better, and raising the bar in dry eye care.
 I love writing.
 I love data and databases.
-I endure running a small retail business for the sake of getting to do all the things that matter most to me.

 KeratoScoop is my pet newsletter, my platform for dishing out news about all things cornea insofar as they relate to dry eye and scleral lenses.